gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 * `GridInterest` The dimension along which the advection is computed.
 It refers to the dimension of  in the equation.
-* `IdxRangeAdvection` The index range  where the characteristic equation is solved.
-It also refers to the index range of the advection field.
+* `IdxRangeAdvection` The index range for the interpolation points defined on  where the characteristic equation is solved.  also refers to the domain of the advection field.
 It had to also be defined on the GridInterest for the time integration method.
-* `IdxRangeFunction` The index range  where allfdistribu is defined.
+* `IdxRangeFunction` The index range of  where allfdistribu is defined.
 * `AdvectionFieldBuilder` The type of the spline builder for the advection field (see SplineBuilder).
 * `AdvectionFieldEvaluator` The type of the spline evaluator for the advection field (see SplineEvaluator).